nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 After :ref:`nrf_desktop_ble_discovery` successfully discovers a connected peripheral, the |hid_forward| automatically subscribes for every HID input report provided by the peripheral.
 The subscriber can use either the HID boot protocol or the HID report protocol, but both protocols cannot be used at the same time.
-In the current implementation, the :ref:`nrf_desktop_usb_state` supports either the HID boot keyboard or the HID boot mouse reports, because the HID boot protocol code is set using a single Kconfig option that is common for all of the instances of the USB HID.
+In the current implementation, the :ref:`nrf_desktop_usb_state` supports either the HID boot keyboard or the HID boot mouse reports, because the application does not support assigning HID boot protocol code separately for each USB HID instance.

 The :c:func:`hogp_read` callback is called when HID input report is received from the connected peripheral.
-The received HID input report data is converted to ``hid_report_event``.
+The received HID input report data is passed to the HID report queue and converted to a :c:struct:`hid_report_event`.

-``hid_report_event`` is submitted and then the HID-class USB device configured by :ref:`nrf_desktop_usb_state` forwards it to the host.
+The :c:struct:`hid_report_event` is submitted by the HID report queue and the HID-class USB device configured by :ref:`nrf_desktop_usb_state` forwards it to the host.
-When a HID report is sent to the host by the HID-class USB device, the |hid_forward| receives a ``hid_report_sent_event`` with the identifier of this device.
+When a HID report is sent to the host by the HID-class USB instance, the |hid_forward| receives a :c:struct:`hid_report_sent_event` with the identifier of the instance.
+The |hid_forward| notifies the HID report queue to ensure proper HID report flow.

 Enqueuing incoming HID input reports
 ------------------------------------

+USB HID class instances limit the maximum number of HID input reports that can be handled simultaneously.
+The number of HID input reports received from HID peripherals connected over Bluetooth LE may exceed the limit.
-The |hid_forward| forwards only one HID input report to the HID-class USB device at a time.
+If needed, the |hid_forward| relies on the HID report queue to locally enqueue HID input reports before providing them to the USB HID subscriber.
-Another HID input report may be received from a peripheral connected over Bluetooth before the previous one was sent.
+All HID input reports received from a HID peripheral go through the HID report queue utility associated with a given USB HID instance.
-In that case, ``hid_report_event`` is enqueued and submitted later.
-Up to the number of reports specified in :ref:`CONFIG_DESKTOP_HID_FORWARD_MAX_ENQUEUED_REPORTS <config_desktop_app_options>` Kconfig option can be enqueued at a time for each report type and for each HID subscriber (HID-class USB device).
-If there is not enough space to enqueue a new event, the module drops the oldest enqueued event (of the same type) that was enqueued for a given HID subscriber.

-Upon receiving the ``hid_report_sent_event``, the |hid_forward| submits the ``hid_report_event`` enqueued for the peripheral that is associated with the HID-class USB device.
-The enqueued report to be sent is chosen by the |hid_forward| in the round-robin fashion.
-The report of the next type will be sent if available.
-If not available, the next report type will be checked until a report is found or there is no report in any of the queues.
-If there is no ``hid_report_event`` in the queue, the module waits for receiving data from peripherals.

 Forwarding HID output reports
 =============================

-When the |hid_forward| receives a ``hid_report_event`` that contains an output report from a :ref:`nrf_desktop_usb_state`, it tries to forward the output report.
+When the |hid_forward| receives a :c:struct:`hid_report_event` that contains an output report from a :ref:`nrf_desktop_usb_state`, it tries to forward the output report.
 The HID output report is forwarded to all of the Bluetooth connected peripherals that forward the HID data to the HID subscriber that is source of the HID output report.
 The HID output report is never forwarded to peripheral that does not support it.